 Here are some solutions where the southern route is being enforced through the addition of a constraint point in the SE corner, which must be left to port:

 There are ten routes shown, which range from 43 to 57 days.
-In these routes, a constraint point was added to force all routes to round a point in the SE corner.
-Note that all of the routes passed very closely to this point, which suggests that there are faster routes available if the point is relaxed.
+Note that all of the routes passed very closely to the constraint point, which suggests that there are faster routes available if the point is relaxed.

 Some of the routes shown above clearly represent departure times that are unfavorable, while other routes start out quite well.
 The weather systems around New Zealand are migratory, flowing from the West to the East in a series of highs and lows.
 This type of routing ensemble would be a useful way to study the timing for when to depart with respect to the highs and lows.